timothy-ha/qt-tetris/README.md

 These features are just the bare minimum while making the game, and we believe that we will add a lot more features as new ideas come to our mind.
 We plan to work together by using GitHub.

 **Team member roles:**<br/>
--**Timothy Ha:** Timothy will work on dealing with tile collision, calculation of scores & times, and implementation of textures for each tiles within the game.<br/>
+-**Timothy Ha:** Timothy will work on dealing with tile collision, calculation of scores (points multiplier as well) & game time, and implementation of unique textures for each tiles within the game.<br/>

 -**Aayush Koirala**: Aayush will deal with implementation of mouse and keyboard inputs.
 Aayush will also work on implementation of unique game sounds and hold section for the tiles in the game.<br/>